theArjun/java-notes/oop/packages/README.md

 ## Defining a Package

 > To create:
-- include a package command as the first statementin a Java source file.
+- include a package command as the first statement in a Java source file.
 - Any classes declared within that file will belong to the specified package.
 - If you omit the package statement, the class names are put into the default package, which has no name.